JulienGuibertTlse3/2DNMR-Analyst/README.md

 ## 📝 License

-This project is licensed under the CeCILL PUBLIC LICENSE
+This project is distributed under the CeCILL-2.1 (compatible GNU-GPL) license.

+Please refer to LICENSE.txt file for further details.

 ---